 A few years ago, we took a cruise that included one day in Corfu town — or Kerkyra, as the Greeks like to call it.
 Planning our visit wasn’t as easy as I’d hoped for two reasons.
 Not only is Old Town Corfu a UNESCO World Heritage Site, the entire Greek island is one of the hottest vacation spots on the Adriatic.

 With a charming and picturesque town, sandy beaches, and a backdrop of mountains and sparkling, cerulean waters, Corfu has long been one of the most popular tourist destinations in Greece.
 Castles and monasteries are everywhere, there are plenty of things to do, and every panoramic drive is full of awe-inspiring views.

 Couple all of that with a warm, sunny climate, fresh seafood, and endless flavorful olive oil and local wines.
 What’s not to love?

 It’s little wonder that cruise passengers and holiday goers flock to Corfu’s shores.

-Corfu has been through a lot in its history.
-Its strategic location made it a coveted piece of real estate and so it has been under many different rules.
-The end result is that Kerkyra has become a unique blend of many influences.
+Corfu’s strategic location has made it a coveted piece of real estate.
+It’s been under the rule of many empires.
+The end result is that the culture of Kerkyra is a unique blend.